lukeachristenson/reversi/README.md

 This strategy analyzes all the possible move combinations starting from the strategy player's moves to the subsequent opponent's moves, assigning a weight to each possible move the strategy player while doing so.

+# Checklist
+- [ ] Make a command line configurator for the game.
+- [ ] Remove the HumanPlayer class since it is being replaced by a player class with Human Strategy.
+- [ ] Test the controller
+- [ ] Update the main method.
+- [ ] Clean up the code.
+- [ ] Update the README file.